Talis0/Autodiff-Literature-Review/README.md

-# Autodiff-Literature-Review
+# Autodiff Summaray Document
-The Repotory for the code required to create the figures for the SCIE3250 research project.
+This repository provides the Julia code required to create the figures, and their  python analogues, for "An Overview of Methods, Implementations, Applications and the Historical Development of Automatic Differentiation" by Tapash Alister (2022).